 Over the past 4 years I spent countless hours doing observational work at Stanford Medical’s Pediatric and Adult Cystic Fibrosis Clinic in Palo Alto, California.
 I have spoken at Stanford’s CF Day and written for their news letters.
 I have had the opportunity to present research at the North American Cystic Fibrosis Conference on the impact exercise has on lung function and quality of life in patients with CF.

 I am pursing a Ph.D. in Health and Human Performance from Concordia university to increase my ability to help patients with Cystic Fibrosis and other pulmonary diseases.
 My passion is to help improve their quality of life and help my fellow colleagues bridge the gap on the impact exercise has on patients with pulmonary diseases.
-The better I am understanding the human system, the better prepared I can be to apply it in a more specific manner.
+The better I am able to understand the human system, the better prepared I can be to apply it in a more specific manner.

-I am really excited to be apart of the Health Industry and look forward to talking with anyone and everyone who about exercise and the impact it has on pulmonary disease.
+I am really excited to be apart of the Health Industry and look forward to talking with anyone and everyone about exercise and the impact it has on pulmonary disease.